 Things to Do in Kampong Cham

 At first glance, there doesn’t seem to be much to do in Kampong Cham.
 However, scratch the surface and there’s more than enough to keep you occupied for a couple of days, maybe longer if you venture further afield into the surrounding countryside.
-During my visit, I was on the go pretty much constantly which is usual for me when travelling solo.
-I managed to fit in many of the things to do in Kampong Cham both in the town and within cycling distance.
+During my visit, I was on the go pretty much constantly.
+I managed to fit in many of the things to do in Kampong Cham both in town and within cycling distance.
 Here are the best things to do in Kampong Cham.